 Skirt: Old Navy (here)~~Blouse: Living Doll (similar here)~~Top under the Blouse: Talbots (similar here)~~Boots: Crown Vintage (similar here)~~Belt: Charlotte made it (similar here or here)~~Necklace: (similar here)~~Earrings: (similar here)

-Charlotte’s (70’s) Outfit: My mom already had this outfit picked out when I came over to take photos!
+Charlotte’s (70’s) Maxi Skirts Outfit: For this maxi skirts theme for my mom, she already had this outfit picked out when I came over to take photos!
 She said she had worn it recently and wanted to showcase it on the blog.